 I have long had a fascination with media and journalism, beginning with my days as an editor of my high school newspaper and continuing to the journalism and sociology of media classes I took as an undergraduate student at the University of Missouri.
 As I began developing my own research agenda, it occurred to me that if I were going to focus on a ubiquitous institution that played an important role in dynamics of social change, media was it.
 While my early research investigated representations and inequalities in media coverage by traditional media outlets, including a comparative content analysis of the Iraq war coverage for my B.A., and another comparative analysis of reporting on race issues for my M.A., I soon became fascinated with the growing significance of new media and communication technologies.
 Driven by questions about the role technology plays in social change, I set out to study how these factors shape the practice and profession of journalism.

-My first book, Citizens at the Gates: Twitter, Networked Publics, and the Transformation of American Journalism (Palgrave Macmillan, 2018), provides the first in-depth analysis of Twitter’s unique role in the transformation of the journalistic field.
+My first book, Citizens at the Gates: Twitter, Networked Publics, and the Transformation of American Journalism (Palgrave Macmillan, 2018) won the 2020 Book Award from the Communication, Information Technologies, and Media Sociology (CITAMS) section of the American Sociological Association.
+The book provides the first in-depth analysis of Twitter’s unique role in the transformation of the journalistic field.
 By drawing insights from digital ethnography, content analysis, social network analysis and link analysis, it examines how professional and citizen journalists use Twitter, and why it matters.
 Straddling the borders of sociology, journalism, communications and media studies, Citizens at the Gates provides a revealing analysis of how the institution of journalism—at once a public practice and professional field—is undergoing drastic change facilitated by concurrent revolutions in technology, culture, and civic participation.
 One chapter from this project has been published in New Media & Society, while another was published in Journalism: Theory, Practice and Criticism.